Enhancing ECG Classification Robustness with Lightweight Unsupervised Anomaly Detection Filters: Methodology

 \subsection{Experiment 1 - Detection Performance of OOD CVD Classes and Signals Unsuitable for Analysis due to Noise}

-This experiment evaluated the performance of the UAD methods across two distinct tasks: Detection of ODD classes and of signals unsuitable for analysis due to noise.
+The first experiment evaluated the performance of the UAD methods across two distinct tasks: Detection of ODD classes and of signals unsuitable for analysis due to noise.
 Using the PTB-XL dataset, four scenarios were created.
 In each scenario, one diagnostic superclass (MI, CD, STTC, or HYP) was designated as the OOD class.
-All samples containing the OOD class, including those where it co-occurred with in-distribution classes, were removed from the training data (folds 1-8).
-The validation (fold 9) and test (fold 10) sets included both in-distribution and OOD samples.
-Performance was measured using the Area Under the Receiver Operating Characteristic curve (AUC).
+All samples containing the OOD class, including those where it co-occurred with in-distribution classes, were removed from the training data (folds 1-8) but not from the validation (fold 9) and test (fold 10) sets.
+Performance was measured using the Area Under the Receiver Operating Characteristic curve (AUC) to get a threshold independent assessment.
 Using the BUT QDB dataset, the data was split patient-wise to avoid data leakage.
-The training set included patients with only Class 1 and Class 2 noise labels (acceptable quality).
-The test set included patients exhibiting Class 3 noise (unsuitable for analysis).
+The training set included patients with only Class 1 and Class 2 noise labels.
+The test set included patients exhibiting Class 3 noise.
 A 10-second window was labeled as unsuitable for analysis due to noise (anomalous) if at least 1 second within that window was annotated as Class 3.